samarabbas/temporal-documentation-legacy/docs/07_goclient/14_workflow_versioning.md

 only need to update `maxVersion` from 2 to 3 and branch from there.

 You only need to preserve the first call to `GetVersion()` for each `changeID`.
-All subsequent calls to `GetVersion()` with the same change ID are safe to remove.
+All subsequent calls to `GetVersion()` with the same change Id are safe to remove.
 If necessary, you can remove the first `GetVersion()` call, but you need to ensure the following:

 * All executions with an older version are completed.
-* You can no longer use `Step1` for the changeID.
-If you need to make changes to that same part in the future, such as change from ActivityD to ActivityE, you would need to use a different changeID like `Step1-fix2`, and start minVersion from DefaultVersion again.
+* You can no longer use `Step1` for the changeId.
+If you need to make changes to that same part in the future, such as change from ActivityD to ActivityE, you would need to use a different changeId like `Step1-fix2`, and start minVersion from DefaultVersion again.
 The code would look like the
 following: